PowerDNS/pdns/docs/markdown/recursor/settings.md

 * Available since: 3.5.3

 If set to an IP or IPv6 address, will send all available metrics to this server via the carbon protocol, which is used by graphite and metronome.
+You may specify an alternate port by appending :port, ex: 127.0.0.1:2004.
 See ["PowerDNS Metrics"](../common/logging.md#sending-to-carbongraphitemetronome).

 ## `carbon-interval`